-Reading & Listening Speaking & Functions Writing Across Cultures Texts about countries & nationalities Greetings & Introductions Profiles Describing people Giving directions A text with personal details Teenage Life Swap ▶ Unique Jobs ▶ ○ Complete key information Interviewing a person about his/her daily routine Talking about people's jobs Expressing opinions Intonation (expressing feelings) A short paragraph about a person's daily routine A short description of a job using linkers A story John's Blog Winterlude Festival (Ottawa, Canada) Mysterious Creatures Bizarre Coincidences Order of pictures Talking about mysterious phenomena Expressing an opinion on a coincidence Describing a dream Homophones A paragraph about a mysterious creature A short story about a coincidence • The World Loves Dragons!
-Food for Sport ▶ Shark Attack ▶ ♀ ldentify and complete specific information Talking about sports Describing accidents Asking/Talking about health Pronunciation /eɪ/, /e/ An article about sports and diet An email about an accident A text about eating habits • Teens & Food Smart Houses ► Square-eyed Teens! ► Match up people to activities Describing your house Presenting a survey Giving instructions Pronunciation (Intonation in questions) A letter accepting/ refusing an invitation Do a survey Gaming Across Cultures Teens and Electronic Media: a dangerous combination? ► Victor's Blog ► Choosing TV programmes Intonation to show emphasis An email to a friend about future plans An email thanking a friend Musical Instruments Around the World Monuments in Danger!
-Spectacular Sighisoara A small speech presenting the problems of a monument Travelling by plane Pronunciation /h/ A paragraph about a monument in danger Create a brochure A text about a monument • Great Tourist Attractions a) Complete the dialogues with the phrases in the list.
+Reading & Listening Everyday English Writing Across Cultures/ Project & Investigation Texts about countries & nationalities Greetings & Introductions Profiles Describing people Giving directions A text with personal details Teenage Life Swap We are Gen Alpha \(\ncolor T/F\) questions Interviewing a person about his/her daily routine Talking about generations Expressing opinions Intonation (expressing feelings) A short paragraph about a person's daily routine A personal profile A blog post Andrea's Blog Mysterious Creatures Bizarre Coincidences Order of pictures Talking about mysterious phenomena Expressing an opinion on a coincidence Describing a dream Homophones A paragraph about a mysterious creature A short story about a coincidence The World Loves Dragons!
+Food for Sport Shark Attack Oldentify and complete specific information Talking about sports Describing accidents Asking/Talking about health Pronunciation /eɪ/, /e/ An article about sports and diet An email about an accident A text about eating habits Teens & Food Smart Houses Square-eyed Teens!
+Match up people to activities Describing your house Presenting a survey Giving instructions Pronunciation (Intonation in questions) A letter accepting/refusing an invitation Do a survey Gaming Across Cultures Teens and Electronic Media: a dangerous combination?
+Victor's Blog Matching Choosing TV programmes Intonation to show emphasis An email to a friend about future plans An email thanking a friend Musical Instruments Around the World Monuments in Danger!
+Spectacular Sighisoara Omplete a table A small speech presenting the problems of a monument Travelling by plane Pronunciation /h/ A paragraph about a monument in danger Create a brochure A text about a monument Great Tourist Attractions a) Complete the dialogues with the phrases in the list.
 Write in your notebook.